 Rule 3: Knowing the soil, choosing the right plants, and taking care of the soil before planting

-It is important to familiarize yourself with the type of soil you have in your yard, and for that purpose there are tests that have been specially developed.
-Of course, there is never an unnecessary nourishment, but the most accurate information you will have with a laboratory analysis, the results of which you will get in about two weeks.
+It is important to familiarise yourself with the type of soil you have in your yard, and for that purpose, there are tests that have been specially developed.
+Of course, there is never unnecessary nourishment, but the most accurate information you will have with laboratory analysis, the results of which you will get in about two weeks.

 Rule 4: Plant in the right time of the year

-Planting, as well as the season you make, depend on the individual claims of each plant you have selected.
-Beginner gardener could be more assured to carry seed planting indoors at home to prevent frosting, molding or rotting the seedling outside due to the different meteorological conditions.
+Planting, as well as the season you make, depending on the individual claims of each plant you have selected.
+Beginner gardeners could be more assured to carry seed planting indoors at home to prevent frosting, moulding or rotting the seedling outside due to the different meteorological conditions.
 The easiest method is to buy young plants to be planted in a hole specially created for them.